 Do you smell something odd in your home?

-Mildew tends to grow on the surface and can generally be removed with a store-bought cleaner and scrubbing brush.
-Be sure there is ventilation in the room and wear appropriate respiratory protection.
-If it’s black mold, then you’ve got a bigger problem because black mold tends to penetrate materials and can be tricky to treat and is extremely toxic for your health.
+Mildew grows on the surface and can generally be removed with a store-bought cleaner and scrubbing brush.
+Ensure ventilation in the room, and wear appropriate respiratory protection.
+If it’s black mold, you’ve got a bigger problem because it tends to penetrate materials, can be tricky to treat, and is highly toxic to your health.

 Dr. Sponaugle believes that toxic black mold is the most significant health problem in the country right now.
 “The research is out there from all over the world.
 I don’t know why we’re so far behind.”